Pureblueessentialsorg/pureblueessentials.com.au/content/shop/banmed01/index.md

 categories:
   - bottles
 price: 33
-size: medium 15cm
+size: large 15cm
 brand: Pure Blue Essentials
 weight: 190
 length: 15
 height: 16
 width: 14
 ---
-T﻿hese beautiful all-natural essential oil diffusers are made from the seed pod of the Banksia grandis.
-They are Australian made, totally free of plastic and require no batteries, no flame and no electricity for operation.
+T﻿hese beautiful all-natural essential oil diffusers are made from the seed pod of the Banksia grandis tree.
+They are Australian made, totally free of plastic, require no batteries, no flame and no electricity for operation and produce no moisture.

-S﻿imply lift the cork, add 1ml of essential oils into the hole in the pod and replace the cork.
-For maximum diffusion of the essential oil, top up every 3-4 days.
+S﻿imply place banksia pod on an oil resistant surface, lift the cork, add 1ml of essential oils into the hole, then replace the cork.
+For maximum diffusion of the essential oil, top up every 3-4 days.  place on an oil resistant surface,